 The first thing we must understand is that there are different kinds of Bibles that can be categorized by Version and Translation.

 A Version of the Bible is an edition from a particular sect of Christianity.
-Examples include the Holy Bible (nondenominational) and Catholic Bible (versions used by Christians), the Hebrew Bible or Tanakh (the Jewish version is basically the Old Testament), the New World Translation or Mormon Bible (the Jehovah's Witness Mormon version used by the Church of Jesus Christ of Latter Day Saints), and the Qur'an or Koran (the version for Islam and Muslims).
+Examples include the Holy Bible (nondenominational) and Catholic Bible, the Hebrew Bible or Tanakh (the Jewish version is basically the Old Testament), the New World Translation (the Jehovah's Witness version), the Mormon Bible (the version used by the Church of Jesus Christ of Latter Day Saints), and the Qur'an or Koran (the version for Islam and Muslims).

 Versions should not be confused with Translations, which are versions translated into different languages or using different modes of translation.
 "Version" is often used in the context of a translation by many publishers, such as the New International Version and King James Version of the Bible are actually different translations and not really different versions by the definition used here.

 We can use the main category of Version to quickly narrow our selection of Bibles so that we have Scripture that was evaluated to be authentic (see Errors of Truth1).
 This authenticated Scripture consists of the 66 books of the Old and New Testaments considered as the rule and standard by the early Christian church.

 However, Bibles that contradict, add to, change, or omit parts of this standard of authenticated Scripture must be avoided.
 Bibles that should not be used include the New World Translation, Mormon Bible, and Qur'an or Koran because they contain modified and/or added scripture that contradicts Scripture that was authenticated.

 Versions of the Bible that contain the correct foundation of valid Scripture are largely those of the Protestant Reformation, like the New American Standard Bible (NASB), New International Version (NIV), and King James Version (KJV).